 HEALTH & WELLNESS COORDINATOR

 Yasmeen is a sophomore at Yale University majoring in Political Science and Middle Eastern Studies.
 She is passionate about refugee rights, particularly the education of refugee women and children.
-She is the co-president for the Refugee and Immigrant Student Education organization which provides tutoring services to refugee children in the New Haven area.
+She is the co-president of the Refugee and Immigrant Student Education organization which provides tutoring services to refugee children in the New Haven area.
 She hopes to bring this experience to her role as a Program Development Coordinator for Elena's Light.
 In her spare time, she enjoys hiking, trying new foods, and exploring New Haven.

-Mahboob is born in Afghanistan and has worked with USAID funded projects for Afghanistan both primary and higher education for 16 years.
+Mahboob is born in Afghanistan and has worked with USAID-funded projects for Afghanistan both primary and higher education for 16 years.
 He feels honored to work with Elena’s Light as he is largely motivated to play a role among a group of people whose works with immigrants allow them to get closer to their dreams and goals.